howtographql/howtographql/content/backend/graphql-js/4-signup-and-login.md

 </Instruction>

 In the `signup` resolver, you're first creating the hash of the password using `bcryptjs`.
-Next, you're using the `Graphcool` instance from `context` to create a new `User` node in the database.
+Next, you're using the `Prisma` instance from `context` to create a new `User` node in the database.
 Finally, you're returning the `AuthPayload` which contains a `token` and the newly created `user` object.

 > **Note**: In case you wondered whether you should include a check for duplicate email addresses before invoking the `createUser` mutation in the `signup` resolver, this is not necessary.
 This requirement is already taken care of since the `email` field in your data model is annotated with the `@unique` directive.
-For fields that are annotated with this directive, Graphcool ensures that no two nodes with the same values for these fields exist.
+For fields that are annotated with this directive, Prisma ensures that no two nodes with the same values for these fields exist.

 For this function to work, you still need to import the corresponding dependencies.